NuGet/Insights/README.md

 # ExplorePackages

-Explore packages on a V3 NuGet package source that has a catalog (NuGet.org!) in a highly distributed manner.
+Analyze packages NuGet.org in a highly distributed manner.
 Or, if you want a sales pitch:

 > Process all of NuGet.org in less than an hour for less than $10.*